thelabuzov/100-days-of-code/log.md

 **Thoughts**: Finally, I have adjusted my mode of operation, now the development process is running optimally.
 I have never had a coffee!

 **Link(s) to work**: [Shopper](https://codlipa.github.io/100-days-of-code/code/083/shopper)

+### Day 84-85: November 22-23, 2021

+**Today's Progress**: Learned the basics of Grid & created animate Pixel Art with pure CSS.
+This is awesome pixel art I have & learn Grid with practice.

+**Thoughts**: Now I can develop a section with a grid for a multi-page online shop & have no idea how to adapt it, tomorrow I'll just try to do it.

+**Link(s) to work**: [CodePen](https://codepen.io/codlipa/pen/zYdQxpx)